 This section contains remarks about the functions' informative size and approximate time of execution.
-The numbers in the following list are used as remark links from the corresponding sections.
+The numbers in the following list are used as remark links from the corresponding sections:

-- 1. The function parameter was measured in the IAR 8.40.1.
-IDE on MKV31 with a clock frequency of 80 MHz. - 2.
-The function parameter was measured in the IAR 8.40.1.
-IDE on MKV46 with a clock frequency of 80 MHz. - 3.
-The function parameter was measured in the IAR 8.40.1.
-IDE on MKE18F with a clock frequency of 100 MHz. - 4.
-The function parameter was measured in the IAR 8.40.1.
-IDE on MIMXRT1050 with a clock frequency of 600 MHz. - 5.
-The function parameter was measured in the IAR 8.40.1.
-IDE on MIMX8MN with a clock frequency of 600 MHz. - 6.
-The function parameter was measured in the IAR 8.40.1.
-IDE on MIMXRT1170 with a clock frequency of 996 MHz.
+- 1. The function parameter was measured on MKV31 with a clock frequency of 80 MHz. - 2.
+The function parameter was measured on MKV46 with a clock frequency of 80 MHz. - 3.
+The function parameter was measured on MKE18F with a clock frequency of 100 MHz. - 4.
+The function parameter was measured on MIMXRT1050 with a clock frequency of 600 MHz. - 5.
+The function parameter was measured on MIMX8MN with a clock frequency of 600 MHz. - 6.
+The function parameter was measured on MIMXRT1170 with a clock frequency of 996 MHz. - 7.
+The function parameter was measured on LPC54S018M with a clock frequency of 96 MHz.